 Unquantifiable uncertainty in external exposures results from the lack of readily available data prior to 1975 or after 1993.
 However, onsite measurements made during that 19-year period indicate no significant upward trend to indicate that plant operations are increasing background.
 Published data for environmental external measurements have normal statistics associated with them.
 The data published in Table 4-3 vary considerably in the expression of uncertainty presented in the annual environmental reports.
 For years prior to 1977, no uncertainty data are available.
-For other years, the uncertainty varies from as much as 23% (1 σ) for 1981, to less than 2% for 1983.
-To be claimant favorable, we recommend using the maximum uncertainty available in the literature, 23%, which is represented by 1981 data.
-These values are shown in fourth column of the table.
+For other years, the uncertainty varies from as much as 23% (1 $\sigma$ ) for 1981, to less than 2% for 1983.
+We recommend using the maximum uncertainty available in the literature, 23%, which is represented by 1981 data.
+The annual recommended values of uncertainty, expressed in terms of 1 $\sigma$ , are shown in fourth column of Table 4-3.

 Note: The values in Tables 4-1 and 4-2 represent the potential intake for a worker spending 2,000 hours during the year outdoors on the site.
 The intake should be prorated for exposure times less than 2,000 hours in a particular year.
-Based on the values in Table 4-1, the 95th percentile intake due to the 1957 fire alone would have been $3.43 \times 10^{+2}$ pCi.
+Based on the values in Table 4-1, the $95^{th}$ percentile intake due to the 1957 fire alone would have been $3.43 \times 10^{+2}$ pCi.

 Table 4-1.
-Annual inhalation intake of ^{239,240}Pu for 1953 to 1964, based on atmospheric modeling (aerodynamic equivalent diameter <15 μ m; assume respirable).^a
+Annual inhalation intake of Pu for 1953 to 1964, based on atmospheric modeling (aerodynamic equivalent diameter <15 μm; assume respirable).a